makerdao/community/governance/votes/Executive vote - November 29, 2023.md

 - A transfer will be made to cover Andromeda Legal expenses.
 - MKR and DAI Vest Streams for Steakhouse and TechOps will be Ceased.
 - Ecosystem Facilitator Vest Streams will be set up.
-- A Spark Protocol proxy-spell will be excecuted to address a identified discrepancy in the DAI Market.
+- A Spark Protocol proxy-spell will be executed to address an identified discrepancy in the DAI Market.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**